-Seven hundred and four (704) participants were included from 6 centers including 359 women and 345 men.
-The mean age was $53.1 \pm 15.2$ years.
-Patients were recruited primarily from a urology or multidisciplinary clinic with 70% and 29% from each, respectively.
-The average BMI was 29.7 kg/m with 69% of participants being overweight or obese.
-The majority of participants were Caucasian ethnicity while Latino/Hispanic and Asian populations comprised 8% and 7%, respectively.
-Three hundred and twelve patients had no stone at the time of initial visit while 196 and 181 patients had a stone with and without symptoms, respectively.
+A total of 704 participants were included from six centers, including 359 women and 345 men.
+The mean age was 53.1±15.2 years.
+Patients were recruited primarily from a urology or multidisciplinary clinic, with 70% and 29% from each, respectively.
+The average body mass index (BMI) was 29.7 kg/m, with 69% of participants being overweight or obese.
+Most participants were of Caucasian ethnicity, while Latino/Hispanic and Asian populations comprised 8% and 7%, respectively.
+Three hundred and twelve patients had no stone at the time of initial visit, while 196 and 181 patients had a stone with and without symptoms, respectively.
 There were 15 patients with incomplete data who were not included in the comparisons.

-When comparing participants with current stones present at the time of study enrollment to those without, the groups were similar but there were statistically significant differences in age at first stone episode, duration of stone history and number of stone related events (p<0.05) (TABLE 1).
-In patients with stones and symptoms compared to those with asymptomatic stones differences were seen in age, BMI, age at first stone episode and number of prescriptions (p<0.05) (TABLE 2).
+When comparing participants with current stones present at the time of study enrollment to those without, the groups were similar but there were statistically significant differences in age at first stone episode, duration of stone history, and number of stone-related events (p<0.05) (Table 1).
+In patients with stones and symptoms compared to those with asymptomatic stones, differences were seen in age, BMI, age at first stone episode, and number of prescriptions (p<0.05) (Table 2).

-The WISQOL questionnaire identified lower quality of life in participants with stones compared to those without (FIGURE 1).
+The WISQOL questionnaire identified lower quality of life in participants with stones compared to those without (Fig. 1).
 These differences were observed in each of the four WISQOL domains in addition to the total score.
 Decreased scores for participants with stones compared to those without were seen in each of the 28 individual items compared.

-Significant differences were also noted between participants with stones and symptoms and those with asymptomatic stones.
-(FIGURE 2) Comparing these two categories of participants, the WISQOL revealed higher quality of life for those with no symptoms, even though they had stones present (difference in total score was greater than 30%).
+Significant differences were also noted between participants with stones and symptoms and those with asymptomatic stones (Fig. 2) Comparing these two categories of participants, the WISQOL revealed higher quality of life for those with no symptoms, even though they had stones present (difference in total score was greater than 30%).